Samantha Fox (American actress): Views on the film industry

 When Fox started in the adult film industry, money did not matter to her – "I didn't take it seriously, it was pocket money."
 In a 1980 interview, Fox shared that she learned "a lot about my own sexuality by playing in adult movies.
 I am a lot freer now than I was before."
 Fox continued to believe adult films could teach adults to explore their sexuality into the late 1980s.
 She also acknowledged that the porn industry can be "manipulative" and "abusive, if I'd let people take advantage of me."

-Out of the over 100 films in her canon, Fox's favorite is her first, Here Comes the Bride, from 1977.
+Out of the over 100 films in her canon, Fox's favorite was her first, Here Comes the Bride, from 1977.
 However, the 1979 film, Her Name Was Lisa, was the film she identifies most with.
 In an interview with Luke Ford, Fox said that when she was filming Her Name Was Lisa, she was a drug addict and "I had to play an addict that goes from bad to worse.
 It happens to a lot of hookers.
 I liked it because the acting was juicy."

 By the mid-1980s, Fox expressed interest in seeing "prettier" adult films and more equality in the roles played by men and women, including less male dominance over female characters.